What Is Stridor?

 Stridor isn’t a condition, but a symptom of something else.
-It can start suddenly or happen slowly over time.
+It can start suddenly or develop over time.

 Types of Stridor

-The type depends on the cause and location.
+The type depends on the cause and where it is in your body.
 They include:

-Inspiratory stridor.
-This means the sound happens when you inhale, or breathe in.
+- Inspiratory stridor.
+The sound happens when you inhale, or breathe in.
 It may be because of floppy tissue around the vocal cords, especially in children.

-Expiratory stridor.
-This means the sound happens when you exhale, or breathe out.
-The cause may be a problem farther down your airway.
+- Expiratory stridor.
+The sound happens when you exhale, or breathe out.
+The cause could be a problem farther down your airway.

-Biphasic stridor.
-This is when there’s sound during both.
+- Biphasic stridor.
+This is sound when you inhale and exhale.
 There may be a problem with the spongy tissue called cartilage just below your vocal cords.

 Stridor in infants usually means your baby was born with a problem that causes partial blockage of their airway.